Vasai Road–Roha line

 The Vasai Road–Roha line of the Mumbai Suburban Railway is a public transit system.
-It connects Northern suburbs of Mumbai with Navi Mumbai and Roha on Konkan Railway.
-The Vasai Road–Roha line connects the Western line station of Vasai Road with the Central line station of Roha which last station before Konkan Railway starts.
+It connects the northern suburbs of Mumbai with Navi Mumbai and Roha on the Konkan Railway.
+The Vasai Road–Roha line connects the Western line station of Vasai Road with the Central line station of Roha, which is the last station before Konkan Railway starts.
 It intersects the main line of the Central line at Diva.
 The MEMUs operate between Dahanu Road and Panvel/Roha.
-It consists of 23 stations from Vasai Road railway station in north to Roha in south.
+It consists of 23 stations from Vasai Road railway station in the north to Roha in the south.